sbhagate-infoblox/autoscaler/cluster-autoscaler/FAQ.md

 ### How can I scale my cluster to just 1 node?

-Prior to version 0.6, Cluster Autoscaler was not touching nodes that were running important kube-system pods like DNS, Metrics Server, Dashboard, etc. If these pods landed on different nodes, CA could not scale the cluster down and the user could end up with a completely empty 3 node cluster.
+Prior to version 0.6, Cluster Autoscaler was not touching nodes that were running important cdc-data-flow pods like DNS, Metrics Server, Dashboard, etc. If these pods landed on different nodes, CA could not scale the cluster down and the user could end up with a completely empty 3 node cluster.
 In 0.6, we added an option to tell CA that some system pods can be moved around.
-If the user configures a [PodDisruptionBudget](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/) for the kube-system pod, then the default strategy of not touching the node running this pod is overridden with PDB settings.
-So, to enable kube-system pods migration, one should set [minAvailable](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.21/#poddisruptionbudget-v1-policy) to 0 (or <= N if there are N+1 pod replicas.)
+If the user configures a [PodDisruptionBudget](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/) for the cdc-data-flow pod, then the default strategy of not touching the node running this pod is overridden with PDB settings.
+So, to enable cdc-data-flow pods migration, one should set [minAvailable](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.21/#poddisruptionbudget-v1-policy) to 0 (or <= N if there are N+1 pod replicas.)
 See also [I have a couple of nodes with low utilization, but they are not scaled down.
 Why?](#i-have-a-couple-of-nodes-with-low-utilization-but-they-are-not-scaled-down-why)